 Extreme ORV use even occurs in and through salmon spawning streams by a few bad apples who never learned to appreciate and protect our shared heritage of fish and wildlife.

-KS Wild, and our Adopt-A-Botanical Area program, work to protect and defend special places and sensitive watersheds from irreparable ORV damage.
+KS Wild works to protect and defend special places and sensitive watersheds from irreparable ORV damage.

 There’s nothing more discouraging to the backcountry hiker than finally reaching a mountain spring, expecting refreshing clear, cold water, only to find the watering hole full of cow pies.
 Cows often congregate in the most hydrologically and botanically fragile places on our public lands, degrading water quality at the source and trashing remote sensitive meadow habitat.
 The grazing of public meadows and botanical areas by private cattle interests and the destruction of salmon-bearing streams continues on our public forests.